carlosdiaz77/Kickstarter-Analysis/README.md

 If people like the project, they can pledge money to make it happen.
 If the project succeeds in reaching its funding goal, all backers' credit cards are charged when time expires.

-For this exercise we will analyze the rates of success and failure in different goal group. we will also analyze the outcomes of the theater outcomes by launch date.
+For this exercise we will analyze how plays did interms of percentage of success and failure in different goal group.
+We will also analyze the outcomes of the theater outcomes by launch date.
 *You can access [Kickstarter](https://www.kickstarter.com/).